KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 <Tabs groupId="ts-js-choice">
   <TabItem value='ts' label='Typescript' default>

   After you have imported the SDK you will be able to access the functionalities that KILT provides.
+  We are making a new file that contents the compiler configuration for typescript.

   ```bash
   touch tsconfig.json
   ```

   Inside the `tsconfig.json` add in the following value:

   ```bash
   {